TomSssM/MyCodewars/task-archieve/sort-colors/task.md

   <summary><i><b><code>Swap elements of one or more arrays.
 Dutch National Flag algorithm</code></b></i></summary>

-    The solution that entails swapping elements of the array is a famous Dutch National Flag alogrithm.
+    The Approach that entails swapping elements of the array is a famous Dutch National Flag alogrithm.
 The Dutch National Flag algorithm is a sorting algorithm that partitions an array containing elements of three distinct values (for example, `0`s, `1`s, and `2`s) into three parts, in a single traversal of the array.
 The algorithm is named after the Dutch national flag, which has three horizontal stripes of red, white, and blue

     The algorithm uses three pointers (let's call them `s`, `e` and `n` respectively) to partition the array into three sections: